koheimizuno/EVM-ABI-Fetcher/README.md

 ## Performance

 - [ ] Optimize database queries by creating appropriate indexes on the ChainID, ContractAddress, and FuncSignature columns using GORM
-- [ ] Implement cacheing to minimize the number of database queries and external API calls
+- [ ] Implement caching to minimize the number of database queries and external API calls
 - [ ] Aim for a maximum response time of 100ms for the GetABI function

 ## Testing and Validation